serokell/blog-posts/typed-lambda-calculus/article.md

 But parts of a program, especially during type checking or type inference, might have polymorphic types.

+<p><details>
+<summary>On polymorphic types as placeholders</summary>

+Viewing polymorphic types as placeholders to be replaced is justified in the context of this theoretical introduction, and it gives a useful intuition.
+However, in practice, things like dynamic dispatch make it a bit more complicated.

+***

+</details></p>

 We need to distinguish two different kinds of polymorphism (Strachey, 2000):

 - _Ad-hoc,_ which defines a common interface for an arbitrary set of individually specified types, and
 - _Parametric,_ which allows using abstract symbols in type signatures, representing arbitrary types, instead of concrete types.

-Ad-hoc polymorphism is the more common type, and is used extensively in popular programming languages like, say, C++ and such, where it's called "function/method/operator overloading."
+Ad-hoc polymorphism is more common, and is used extensively in popular programming languages like C++, Java, etc, where it's called "function/method/operator overloading."
 Essentially, ad-hoc polymorphism is a way to make a single function (or, more accurately, a single API endpoint) behave differently for different types.
 For example, summing integers is pretty different from floating-point numbers, but using a single operator for both is convenient.